jparkerholder/ASEBO/asebo/README.md

   * h_dim = Typically I use 16 for Swimmer/Hopper, 32 for HalfCheetah/Walker2d, 64 for Ant, 128 for Humanoid (mixed success)
   * sigma/learning_rate = As with all ES algorithms, may need to be tuned.

 That is all!!
-Please let me know if you have questions: jh3764@columbia.edu
+Please let me know if you have questions: jackph@robots.ox.ac.uk